Ryze Build Guide by Polarshift

 Ryze has a lot of combo's, but most of them are improvisation; that's what makes the champion Ryze hard.
 "What combo is the best to use in this situation?" is what you need to ask yourself multiple times per game.
 Here are a few combo's that are basic on Ryze:

-Q, W or E - Poking, but be careful with your mana.
+Q, W or E - Poking enemies or stacking Manaflow Band, but be careful with your mana.

 EQ - Spread and damage.
-Good for poking.
+Good for waveclearing and poking the enemy.

-QEWQ - Basic combo when you want to escape, this will proc Overload.
+QEWQ - Basic combo when you want to escape quickly, this will proc Overload.
 You can leave out the first Q when needed.

 Remember that you can wait with using your abilities in order for your E to come off cooldown, so you can use the rest of your combo faster.
 So apply E to an enemy and then wait till its almost off cooldown again.
-These two are useful when enemies facecheck you, when trading or when you're doing objectives and jungle camps:
+These two combo's are also useful:

-QEQWQEQ - Ryze's fastest and most advanced full damage combo.
+QEQWQEQ - Ryze's "most advanced" full damage combo.

 Some tricks on Ryze: